There is understandable anxiety surrounding future travel plans and COVID-19.

 The rapid rate at which the virus spread around the world is understandably concerning, and travel of all forms, be it air or sea, domestic or international, definitely played a role in facilitating further infection, albeit unintentionally.

-According to the data, due to the various impacts of coronavirus, 43% of Americans have a negative perception of the travel industry as a whole, many of whom stated that they would alter their behaviour as a result.
+According to the data, due to the various impacts of coronavirus, 43% of Americans have a negative perception of the travel industry as a whole, many of whom stated that they would alter their behavior as a result.

 However, all is not doom and gloom.